Katacc/BloodcraftWebUI/README.md

 - Custom icons (Not ripped from V Rising assets)
 - Player selector that scales better with more players.

+Known bugs:
+- PrimaryAttackSpeed is not calculated in pistols atleast.

 ## Screenshots:

 ![screenshot without toggle](screenshots/screenshot1.png)